denten-books/plain-text/main.md

 approached at their limit, not as "all it would be, yet all that can be had [@wimsatt_structure_1947, 280]."

-Where does that leave literary criticism?
-If critics are to believe in the potential for textual expression to reach such lofty Hegelian heights, they must also place value on the act of interpretation.
-The Hegelian literary critic reaches beyond the external, ephemeral, and material facade to uncover internal and eternal metaphysical truth within.
-Stephen Best and Sharon Marcus describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
-For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
-The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
-In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."

 ### 3.1 Form as Ideal and Appearance

-What lies beneath a text?
 In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
 "Classical art, in a word, stands for form," R.G.
 Collingwood wrote in 1929, and "romantic art for content [@collingwood_form_1929, 335]."
 In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
 A machine that generates text should, among other things, be able to determine "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
 Similarly, in her influential essay "Print is Flat, Code is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
 In each case, the model underlying textual production involves the bifurcation between some notions of shape and meaning, or form and content.

 Let's dwell on the history of that distinction between text's physical characteristics and its signifying strategies for a few paragraphs.
 I'll give